ytechie/ytechie-blog/src/documents/2008/06/dreamhost-disallows-use-as-a-backup-service/index.html.md

 > At this point, we must ask you to do one of three things:
 >
 > * You can delete all backup/non-web files on your account.
-> * You can close your account from our panel at: https://panel.dreamhost.com/?tree=billing.accounts (We are willing to refund to you any pre-paid amount you have&#160; remaining, even if you're past the 97 days.
+> * You can close your account from our panel at: https://panel.dreamhost.com/?tree=billing.accounts (We are willing to refund to you any pre-paid amount you have remaining, even if you're past the 97 days.
 Just reply to this email after closing your account from the panel.
 >
 > OR!
 >